AKushWarrior/cisco-ydk-diffgui/README.md

 internally.
 The `./src` folder holds the website (GUI) for the tool.

 The website doesn't actually call Python, because bundling a Python interpreter would be overkill for such a small tool.
-Instead, `npm run build` is set up to transpile the Python file (`./python/tool.py`) to JavaScript, and the transpiled JS code is then called in `./src/index.js` after the user has inputted two files.
+Instead, `npm run build` is set up to transpile a Python file (`./python/tool.py`) to JavaScript, and the transpiled JS code is then called in `./src/index.js` after the user has inputted two files.
 This transpilation system brings the total JS + CSS + HTML bundle size under 100kb when gzipped, which is a reasonable threshold for an internal tool.

+Note that the entry point in the python folder is `./python/tool.py` and the entry point in the src folder is `./src/index.html`; however, `index.html` is mostly a hollow shell, and most of the significant logic has an entry point at
+`./src/index.js`.

 ## Building & Deploying